Imtiaz-Ali-3612/Imtiaz-Ali-3612/README.md

 I am Imtiaz Ali.
 I have strong media and communication professional with a Bachelor of Science focused in Computer Science  from National university of Computer & Emerging Sciences.
 I am an experienced developer skilled in C++, Java, Javascript, React Native Development, Full Stack Development,MERN, Javascript and its frameworks.
 My activities are much beyond my stream of education.

-### 🌱 What do I do and What have I doing ?
+### 🌱What mostly am I doing ?
+ 💻I develop applications with C++.
+ 💻I develop applications with Java Spring Boot.
- 💻I develop backend with C++, Javascript, Typescript.
+ 💻I develop applications with React, Nodejs, Mongodb, Express (MERN).
  📱 I can make a mobile app with React Native.
- 🕸 I have been developing web applications with MERN Stack Technology.
- ☁ I am Working on Cloud Applications.
+ ☁ Always learning about cloud AWS, Azure.

 ### 📫 How to reach me?